 Star Rating: ⭐ ⭐ ⭐ ⭐ ⭐

 This is the classic disposable camera everyone knows and loves.
 The Kodak 800 is exactly what comes to mind when I think of disposable cameras, and I was very pleased to find that it did not disappoint.
 It’s easy-to-use, with a solid build and satisfying shutter click.
 There is nothing worse than using a disposable camera and not being sure if the shutter went off.
 The Kodak has a really responsive shutter release that you can feel move, plus the sound of that classic snap makes for great confirmation that you “got the shot”.
 Very happy with how this roll turned out, only good things to say, and honestly really bummed that I only get to feature one photo from this roll because I had so many I liked (the best problem to have).
+This camera is definitely the best disposable camera on the list.

 Overall Runner-Up/Best Flash